edinburghlivinglab/ddc/pages/syllabus.md

 <b>Campus Tracking Assignment</b>:

-<p>Between Friday and Wednesday, start to record all the times you think the University is collecting data on you.
+Between Friday and Wednesday, start to record all the times you think the University is collecting data on you.
 Keep a log of this in paper or digital form.
 Make sure to note:</p>

     <ul>